Fostering friendships and entrepreneurial pursuits

 Teach or assist with a sewing class

 Interested in helping with the makerspace program?
 Check out our volunteer resources.

 Art classes are led by our partner, Wave Pool, who brings artists in to lead weekly adult classes and monthly children's classes.
 These classes cultivate a sense of community within the refugee and immigrant population, and positively impact the mental health of participants.

 Sewing class is hosted twice a week.
 Projects have ranged from tote bags to baby dresses.
-After six weeks, and the completion of a sewing project for a community organization, participants are given their own sewing machine.
+After six weeks, and the completion of a sewing project for a community organization, new participants are given their own sewing machine.

 Fiber arts sessions are hosted weely at the farmhouse of our partner, Tikkun Farms.
 There, refugee and immigrant artisans process raw alpaca fur, turning it into hats, scarves, sweaters, and more.